Boston Terrier dog breed information and advice

 Hereditary cataract

 If your dog has a cataract, you’ll notice a cloudiness of their eye.
 The clouded lens causes vision loss and can affect one or both eyes.
 Your vet will carry out tests to determine the stage of development and what form of cataract it is.
-Surgery will be recommended to prevent complete blindness.
+Surgery may be recommended to prevent complete blindness.

 Luxating patella